7 Best Health Benefits of Seafood - Nordic Catch

 Seafood has even been linked to a slew of mental health benefits, specifically reducing the risk of depression and helping manage anxiety.
 How?
 Those same potent omega-3s positively impact mood and stress management, helping regulate emotions and reduce the effects of stressors.

 Omega-3s are a superfood, and fatty fish are the best source on the planet.
-They are far higher in concentration than nuts, seeds, oils, or leafy vegetables.
+They are more concentrated than nuts, seeds, oils, or leafy vegetables.

 Improves joint health and reduces inflammatory bone & joint pain

-Those same anti-inflammatory properties also reduce inflammation in vital organs, reducing the production of eicosanoids and cytokines, two molecules and substances linked to inflammation.
+Those same anti-inflammatory properties also reduce inflammation in vital organs,Ā reducing the production of eicosanoids and cytokines, two molecules and substances linked to inflammation.Ā

 Strengthens immune system to fight off disease & infection

-Zinc is another essential mineral abundant in certain species of seafood, such as oysters, crab, shrimp, and mussels.
-These are all well known for their ability to enhance immune function and assist the body in warding off diseases and infections and healing wounds.
+Zinc is another essential mineral abundant in certain seafood species, such as oysters, crabs, shrimp, and mussels.
+These are all well known for their ability to enhance immune function, assist the body in warding off diseases and infections, and heal wounds.Ā

 Of course, protein is the building block of muscles.
-When combined with regular exercise and weight training, a higher-protein diet will yield greater muscle growth over time.
+A higher-protein diet will yield more remarkable muscle growth over time when combined with regular exercise and weight training.Ā

-Here's an overview of popular seafood's calorie-to-protein ratio to other animal proteins.
+Below is an overview of some popular seafood's calorie-to-protein ratio compared to other animal proteins.Ā

 Protein Comparison of Widely Consumed Seafoods